 The Garden Classroom

 A further initiative is to provide a space for Hebalists Without Borders.
-They will use the herbs we grow to make basic medicines and remedies for Refugees and migrants in Calais and beyond.
-They are willing to run workshops for children and adults to learn about herbs as well.
+We are in contact with them and would like to grow herbs they can use to make basic medicines and remedies for Refugees and migrants.

 If you'd like to get involved please contact email@example.com .
 Also look out for posters for the next work morning, or come to the garden after drop off or before pick up, as one of us is usually pottering around there!